-The School District agrees to pay the Village for one (1) part-time School Resource Officer, including related costs (supervision of two SROs) incurred by the Village in making these available to the School District, as follows:
+The School District agrees to pay the Village for two (2) part-time School Resource Officer, including related costs (supervision of two SROs) incurred by the Village in making these available to the School District, as follows:

-The one (1) SRO will be assigned to the School District for a period of approximately one hundred eighty-six (186) days for a minimum of eight (8) hours each day, at a rate of pay of \$45,000 per SRO, per school year (SRO will be paid bi-weekly throughout the school year), plus reimbursement to the Village for the Village's expenses for FICA, Medicare, Workers' Compensation, mandatory employer contributions to a public retirement system, and other mandated employer payments or contributions made on behalf of these employees.
-An SRO is entitled to ten (10) personal/sick days throughout the school year, paid at a rate of \$30.24 per hour and \$241.94 per day.
+The two (2) SRO will be assigned to the School District for a period of approximately one hundred eighty-six (186) days for a minimum of eight (8) hours each day, at a rate of pay of \$47,735 per SRO, per school year per SRO (SRO will be paid bi-weekly throughout the school year), plus reimbursement to the Village for the Village's expenses for FICA, Medicare, Workers' Compensation, mandatory employer contributions to a public retirement system, and other mandated employer payments or contributions made on behalf of these employees.
+An SRO is entitled to ten (10) personal/sick days throughout the school year, paid at a rate of \$32.08 per hour and \$256.64 per day.